 Provides an overview of specific technology and resources available to enhance and improve the ability of individuals who are visually impaired/blind or hearing-impaired/deaf.
 Field experience may be required.
-Equivalent to EDIT 412 (2012-2013 Catalog) Hours of Lecture or Seminar per week: 3 Hours of Lab or Studio per week: 0
+Hours of Lecture or Seminar per week: 3 Hours of Lab or Studio per week: 0